it all started when...

-I thought moving here was traumatic and hard, but divorce has been one of those hard, weird and life changing thigs I've experienced.
+I thought moving here was traumatic and hard, but divorce has been one of those hard, weird and life changing things I've experienced.
 It is brutal.
 As much as that is true, choosing to walk away from that was also one of the bravest decisions I have ever done.

 When they say that it takes a village to raise a child for me, nothing can be truer.
 I am a child of a village who finds so much joy in building community and I believe nothing brings people together more than food and sports.

-I don't know anything about sports, but I do know a thing or two about cooking.
+I don't know anything about sports, but I do know a thing or two about cooking and community.
 I love to cook for my family, but it is much more fun if the village shares that meal, so I love to host.
 Even though I plan my weekly meals, somehow Chick-Fil-A still finds a way onto our dinner table.

-I am a binge-watcher of all Design Channels, HGTV, Discovery Plus, Food Network, Bravo, and yes all real crime documentaries...please bring the wine.
+I am a binge-watcher of all True Crime, Design Channels, HGTV, Discovery Plus, Food Network and Bravo...Yesss please...please bring the wine.
 I love making my home my oasis, peaceful, organized, and functional.
 Ok! sometimes it is an organized mess, but organized is the keyword.
 Journaling has helped me and probably saved my life from repeating the same mistakes.
 It helps me keep track of my growth.